-Fueling a child’s body with the right foods not only supports growth but can establish lifelong eating habits.
-Kids who do not have a healthy diet as they are growing up can turn into unhealthy teens and adults.
+Fueling a child’s body with the right foods not only supports growth, but can also establish lifelong healthy eating habits.
 Establishing a healthy eating pattern early on is critical for a lifetime of health.

 Eat Light and Often